amalia-antici/taskmanager-full/README.md

 There is also provided a graphic for the user's statistics related to the status of his tasks, so he can see his productivity.

-Even though for now I have some basic CRUD operations, I am looking forward to extend it so there will exist the posibility to create separated lists of tasks and to mark distinctive the tasks that are due in less than a day.
+Even though for now I have some basic CRUD operations, I am looking forward to extend it so there will exist the posibility to create separated lists of tasks and to mark distinctively the tasks that are due in less than a day.

 Good luck at working!